run-llama/llama_index/docs/guides/use_cases.md

 ### Use Case: Summarization over Documents

-Say you want to perform a *summarization* query over your collection of documents.
+You want to perform a *summarization* query over your collection of documents.
 A summarization query requires GPT to iterate through many if not most documents in order to synthesize an answer.
 For instance, a summarization query could look like one of the following:
 - "What is a summary of this collection of text?"
 - "Give me a summary of person X's experience with the company."

 You can use most indices e.g. a [Vector Store Index](/how_to/vector_stores.md), a list index (`GPTListIndex`), or a Tree Index (`GPTTreeIndex`) to construct a summary with `response_mode="tree_summarize"`.
+See [here](/guides/usage_pattern.md) for more details on response modes.

 ```python
 index = GPTListIndex(documents)